 Not every code base is pretty.
 Some rely on a “duct taped” system of legacy technology and workarounds that few outside the organization may understand.

-“I see this maybe once a year, says DornerWorks Program and Personnel Manager Shawn Isenhoff, “The customer that didn’t know just how bad their contractor was.
+“I see this maybe once a year, says DornerWorks Engineering Manager Shawn Isenhoff, “The customer that didn’t know just how bad their contractor was.
 They have a code base for a product already out in the field that is so bad they don’t even want you to see the code, they just want to start over.”

 And thorough project management can handle the tangle, of course, it just takes a little extra handling to straighten those wires out.

 “For those companies that have no design team to check their contractors work, we have them covered,” Isenhoff says.
 “When we manage the projects we ensure there are design reviews by independent engineers and that there are QA checks, all ensuring best practices for code that can be tested, deployed and maintained as their product changes and improves.”

 Responsible collaboration makes data like progress, timelines, risks and budget transparent to key members of the project partnership, helping the executive team develop a stronger strategic plan.

 Project management has provided value to our customers through goals met and products delivered, but its value is just as recognizable in our own developments.
 It shows up in product development, process design, and any other challenge that requires corralling the right talents for a particular task.

 The benefits of project management are more clearly understood in retrospect; they typically do not fall into place in a day.
 It takes the combined efforts of the entire project team, as well as the rest of the organization, to offer effective and responsible project management.

 Working with others on collaborative, transformational relationships will uncover even more opportunity to uncover valuable resources.
 It’s through making these discoveries, and putting that insight to work, that project management push organizations toward sustainable success.